2021 Chesham and Amersham by-election: History

 In June 2016, 55% of voters in the coterminous Chiltern District voted to remain in the European Union (EU) in the EU membership referendum.
 The estimated turnout of 83.6% was the highest figure for any constituency in the UK, with only Gibraltar reporting a higher percentage.
 At the 2019 European Parliament elections, the pro-EU Liberal Democrats were the most popular party in the Chiltern District with 31.9%, with the pro-Leave Brexit Party in second place with 30%.
 Despite the seat voting Remain, Gillan, a supporter of Brexit, was re-elected with over half the vote in both the general elections following the referendum.

-Representation

-The seat has had three MPs since its creation: Ian Gilmour, briefly Secretary of State for Defence under Edward Heath, and Lord Privy Seal under Margaret Thatcher; Cheryl Gillan, Secretary of State for Wales under David Cameron and Chair of the 1922 Committee in 2019; and now Sarah Green, elected in June 2021.
+Following the 2019 election, it was the Liberal Democrats' 51st target going into the next election, requiring a swing of 14.6 to win.